 Laptop: Though a typically expensive item, a laptop is critical for a college or university education.
 It’s how students can get their work done in the dorms, in class, or anywhere in between without having to head to the library for free computer use every time they need the internet.
 Some schools may have recommendations for laptops based on programs and the requirements for processing power or software.

-School Supplies: Sure, the high-tech stuff above is great, but make sure to kick it old school too and purchase a few pens, pencils, highlighters, index cards, and notebooks so students can jot down notes, ideas, and more whenever they need even if their computer runs out of battery.
+School Supplies: Sure, the high-tech stuff above is great, but make sure to kick it old school too and purchase a few pens, pencils, highlighters, index cards, and notebooks so you can jot down notes, ideas, and more whenever you need to or if your computer runs out of battery.

 Thinking about your current study habits can be a good place to start when evaluating what school supplies you’ll need as you head off to university.
 Don’t forget textbooks!